decanTyme/gatsby-plugin-modal-routing/README.md

 # gatsby-plugin-modal-routing

 Adds support for viewing gatsby pages within modals at their gatsby defined routes.
+This fork adds support for Gatsby v3 and forward.

 ## Examples